-This triumvirate, a power-sharing arrangement between three of Rome's most influential figures - Octavian, Mark Antony, and Marcus Aemilius Lepidus - was formed in the aftermath of Julius Caesar's assassination in 44 BC.
+The Second Triumvirate shattered the fragile stability of the Roman Republic.
+It was a power-sharing arrangement between three of Rome's most influential figures - Octavian, Mark Antony, and Marcus Aemilius Lepidus - and formed in the aftermath of Julius Caesar's assassination in 44 BC.

 But what led to the formation of the Second Triumvirate?